-If you are currently a sophomore from the Chicagoland area who meets at least one of the following criteria: first generation, low income, or African American or Latino, and you are seeking to grow in academic knowledge, college readiness, and Christian faith, you are eligible for Wheaton College's BRIDGE Program.
+If you are currently a sophomore from the Chicagoland area who meets at least one of the following criteria: first generation, low income, or from an ethnicity underrepresented in higher education, and you are seeking to grow in academic knowledge, college readiness, and Christian faith, you are eligible for Wheaton College's BRIDGE Program.
 Limited spots are also available for juniors.
 Wheaton College will evaluate and select applicants based upon leadership qualities, Christian commitment, and academic achievement.
 To qualify for the scholarship to attend Wheaton College, you must complete the four-week summer program two summers in a row (if you are a junior currently applying to participate in this summer's program, you will also be eligible for the scholarship).

 Saturday: Scholars will spend Saturday mornings catching up on sleep and homework, and they will spend Saturday afternoons participating in recreational activities, including field trips and team building activities.
 A family weekend will be held the second Saturday of BRIDGE.

 Sunday: Each Sunday, scholars will visit a different church in the community.
 After church, scholars will have free time until 6:00 p.m.